St. Mary’s Academy offers the advantage of an all-female environment.

 We are a member of:

 - Sisters of the Holy Names of Jesus and Mary (SNJM) Network of Schools in North America

 - National Coalition of Girls’ Schools (NCGS)

 - Association for Supervision and Curriculum Development (ASCD)

-Studies identify several areas in which single-sex education produces favourable outcomes for girls, especially in terms of their confidence, engagement and aspirations.
+Studies identify several areas in which single-gender education produces favourable outcomes for girls, especially in terms of their confidence, engagement and aspirations.

 An all-girls setting has been shown to provide a certain comfort level that helps girls to develop greater self-confidence and broader interests.
 At SMA, young women are surrounded by positive role models and mentors.
 Our students see that girls are capable of aspiring to every role — in school productions, on sports teams and in leadership.